On ordered groups of regular growth rates: H-fields with composition and inversion

 \begin{example} If $\mathcal{R}$ is an o-minimal expansion of the real ordered field, then $\mathcal{R}_{\infty}$ is a Hardy field {\cite[Section~7.1]{vdD98}} with composition and inversion. \end{example}

 \begin{example} The intersection of all $\subseteq$-maximal Hardy fields is a Hardy field with composition {\cite{Bosh82}}.
 It is unknown whether it has inversion. \end{example}

 We will show that certain Hardy fields with composition and inversion are H-fields with composition and inversion.
 This mainly entails deriving the Taylor axiom \hyperref[hfc5]{\textbf{HFC5}} in those fields.
 If $\mathcal{H}$ is a Hardy field, then $\mathcal{O} (1) \cap \mathcal{H}$ is a valuation ring on $\mathcal{H}$ for which it is an H-field.
 The notations above are consistent with that introduced for H-fields.
-Moreover, we have
+The derivation on $\mathcal{H}$ is \tmem{small}, i.e.